JonnycatMeow/Jonnycat-Ports/README.md

 # Note
 I build only with source code.

-# schedual
+# Schedual
-I am focusing on school so i might not be able to respond on the ports you want me to do!!!
+I do 3 ports every day!!!!